 SHARING PRACTICES: NATURE-BASED EXPERIENCES & ACTIVITIES

-Chapter meetings offer opportunities to build on one another's experiences by sharing approaches to nature-based curriculum, emergent outdoor learning, and deeper nature connection.
+Build on one another's experiences by sharing approaches to nature-based curriculum, emergent outdoor learning, and deeper nature connection.
 Because the meeting locations rotate, meetings also provide opportunities to see a range of learning environments, both indoors and out.

 Given the pace of many schools, reflection can be a hurried or absent aspect of our work.
 Chapter meetings provide opportunities for educators and administrators to engage in reflection about the children, families, teachers, and environments where they teach.
 This has implications for program evaluation, teacher professional development needs, and authentic assessment of children's growth, etc.